dwp/dataworks-open-source-policy/documentation.md

 Individual's names (may include usernames), contact details or any other personally identifiable information.\
 _The [General Data Protection Regulation (GDPR)](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32016R0679&from=EN) and [Data Protection Act 2018](http://www.legislation.gov.uk/ukpga/2018/12/contents/enacted) are both legislations which need to be applied to all processing of personal data at all times within the Department._
 1. Versions and patch levels
-1. Non standard security controls, such as bespoke cryptography algorithms
+1. Non standard security controls, such as bespoke authorisation access control & audit
 1. Items declared as exceptions to policy

 ## Standards